 The non-teaching staff of the college is also a committed and sincere group of people who provide flawless service to the students in need.
-The record keeping process has been gradually getting converted into computerization.
+The record keeping process has already been computerized from manual system.
 The members of the non-teaching staff are well versed in computer operation.